 You grin and nod and assure them that is completely fine – you love kids!
 Then they cry and scream.
 They tell you that you are ugly in an innocent little voice.
 Then they steal 20 of the 34 pens you just bought, and hide the other 14.
 Sometimes it takes an hour longer than the ten minutes you anticipated, but you suck it up and smile because it is your job and you love it the other 90% of the time.

 Drama, Drama, and more Drama

-Tinsley Ariana Taylor Keefe explains that the worst thing you can experience when notarizing a document is drama.
+Tinsley Ariana Taylor Keefe explains that the worst thing you can experience when notarizing a document in Oklahoma is drama.
 Whether it is an intense fire between husband and wife, animosity between family members, or even a rude attitude directed towards you – it all sucks.
 The sad thing is . . . it is part of the job.
 Just like you cannot escape drama in real life, you cannot escape it in the workplace either.